davidclement/pylambda-builder/README.md

 ## Directions

 ### Prepare Inputs to the Build Script
-- Make and change into a new project directory named for your project
+- Make and change into a new project directory named for your project, `<your-project-name>`
 - create a `requirements.txt` file specifying the extra pakcages (that you don't already get for free from aws)
 - create a subdirectory called `function_code`.
 Put all your python code and non-architecture-specific libraries here.
 - directory structure might look like this: